 Proposals should list books, articles, or other sources relevant to the background and significance of the project.
 Please cite sources central to the project showing completion of critical background research.
 Works/references cited are not included in the three-page limit for proposals.

 If your project involves human or animal subjects, or hazardous materials, you must follow steps to seek compliance with ethical standards for such research.
-Applicants supplement their proposal with documentation indicating compliance status (at least pending, although status must be approved by fund disbursal).
+Applicants supplement their proposal with documentation indicating compliance status (at least pending, although status must be approved prior to fund disbursal).